Muhammad: The Final Legacy

 Muhammad: The Final Legacy or Qamar Bani Hashim is a 2008 historical Arab drama series directed by Mohammad Sheikh Najib, which aired on the Islam Channel.
 It is the first drama series which has depicted the life of Muhammad mostly maintaining the Islamic traditions and depictional restrictions.
-Primarily its name was Qamar Bani Hashim and was aired on the month of Ramadan of 2008 on the LBC network.
+It was aired on the month of Ramadan in 2008 on the LBC network.
 The series portrays the full life of Muhammad (c.
 570-632) without depicting him and his caliphs, wives and children according to Islamic tradition.

 In 2010, it was aired in Kanal 7 of Turkey titling Hz.
 Muhammed'in Hayatı dubbed in Turkish and in Ramadan 2011, it was aired in Geo tv of Pakistan titled Muhammad (S.A.W.)
-Sayyed-e-Qaunain Tamseel-e-Hayat-e-Tayyaba with Urdu dubbing.
+Sayyed-e-Qaunain with Urdu dubbing.
 It was also released in Malaysia, as DVD with Malay subtitle.